-shuĭ water

-Find out the way these characters are written from a teacher (or from your flashCube links), then see if you can follow the analysis of yong into the 8 basic strokes by overlaying each stroke in the following set in red ink:
+shuĭ water Find out the way these characters are written from a teacher (or from your flashCube links), then see if you can follow the analysis of yŏng into the 8 basic strokes by overlaying each stroke in the following set in red ink:

-1.5 Presentation of characters
+1.4 Presentation of characters

 a) Each character is introduced in large format, with number of strokes, pronunciation and a general meaning indicated below it.
-Since most words are compound in Mandarin, characters generally represent parts of compounds rather than words as such.
-Sometimes combinational or historical information can suggest a general meaning for a particular character/syllable: 明天 'bright + day' for míngtiān 'tomorrow'.
-But in cases where a particular character/syllable has no independent form, it may not be possible to give a reliable meaning: 昨天 '? + day' for zuótiān 'yesterday' (cf. 'yester+day' in English).
-In such cases, if a general meaning can be inferred from other combinations, it is given in parentheses.
+Since most words are compound in Mandarin, characters generally write syllable parts of compounds.
+Sometimes combinational or historical information can suggest a general meaning for a particular character/syllable: $\mathfrak{P} \mathfrak{K}$ 'bright + day' for míngtiān 'tomorrow'.
+But in cases where a particular character/syllable has no independent form, it may not be possible to give a reliable meaning for each character/syllable: $\mathfrak{P} \mathfrak{K}$ '? + day' for zuótiān 'yesterday' (cf. 'yester+day' in English).
+In such cases, meanings - if any - are given in parentheses.